What’s the Difference: Class Actions vs. Mass Torts

 • Businesses nationwide in their cases against insurance companies for refusing to pay their business interruption claims during the COVID-19 pandemic (mass tort and class action);

-• Illinois automobile insurance policyholders in a class action against numerous insurance companies for failure to provide fair and appropriate insurance premium relief due to significantly reduced miles travelled during the COVID-19 pandemic (class action);
+• Illinois automobile insurance policyholders in a class action against numerous insurance companies for failure to provide fair and appropriate insurance premium relief due to significantly reduced miles traveled during the COVID-19 pandemic (class action).

 Categories